 You could do it first thing in the morning, before you start your day.
 Or you could do it at night, before you go to bed.
 Whenever you do it, make sure you set aside some time to really focus on what you’re writing.

-I simply scribble my thoughts in a notebook, but you could also invest in a gratitude journal, such as this one on Amazon which provides prompts to help you get into the right mindset.
+I simply scribble my thoughts in a notebook, but you could also invest in one of the many gratitude journals available on Amazon or similar outlets.
+These journals provide prompts to help you get into the right mindset.
 It also includes suggestions about how to reflect on your day and learn lessons that will enable you to do better in future.

 Counting my blessings

 This exercise is a variation on the technique I use when I get overly anxious.
-When my chest is so constricted with anxiety that it feels like I have a rock crushing me, I start counting my blessings.
+When my chest is so constricted with anxiety that it feels like I have a rock crushing me, I start counting my blessings, taking a few seconds to savour each and every one.

 By the time I get to the tenth blessing I usually feel better.